When to Hire Humans vs Hand It to AI

 A survey of 9,000 software engineers found that 90% believe finding a job is significantly harder than it was in 2020.

 Fresh graduates are stuck in that classic trap.
 Can't get hired without experience.
 Can't get experience without getting hired.
+Those entry-level jobs that used to train people?
+They're not coming back.

 The skills you learned early in your career?
 Half of them are already useless.
 By 2030, 70% of the skills used in most jobs will change.